 Legal reparations will factor in the extent of economic and non-economic losses, including medical expenses, pain, suffering, emotional distress and future care needs.

 Laws are designed to safeguard both adults and children against swimming pool injuries and drownings.
 Our job is to protect the rights of victims and ensure they are rightfully compensated.
 There is a deadline, or statute of limitations for filing a swimming pool accident claim in Louisiana, after which time plaintiffs are barred from seeking damages.
-For efficient, proactive legal support, contact The Bart Bernard Law Firm today.
+For efficient, proactive legal support, contact The Bart Bernard Injury Lawyers today.

 Last modified: March 10, 2018